Overview of the steps: Make up the map, compile an edge type file, and generate the SUMO network file.

 In a OpenStreetMap file, the highway attribute implicitly determines values of some other attributes, like the speed limit.
 You must tell SUMO these implicit values in the SUMO edge type file.
 It assigns default values to the road attributes speed limit, number of lanes, priority, one-way street and allowed vehicle classes depending on the highway type.
 The article SUMO edge type file provides several pre-defined SUMO edge type files and explains how you can compile your own edge type file.

-So determine in this step of the tutorial the implicit values of every highway type as defined by the OpenStreetMap community.
-Several edge-type files suitable for OpenStreetMap are included with SUMO.
-Some of them are meant to be combined.
+In this step of the tutorial, determine the implicit values of every highway type defined by the OpenStreetMap community.
+Several edge-type files suitable for OpenStreetMap are included with SUMO, some of them are meant to be combined.

 For this tutorial, the type files <SUMO_HOME>/data/typemap/osmNetconvert.typ.xml and <SUMO_HOME>/data/typemap/osmNetconvertUrbanDe.typ.xml were used.
 Please make a copy to your local directory if you want to modify them.